 Based on this question, Elgin created Láadan for her science fiction series Native Tongue to act as a kind of thought experiment.
 In the series, Láadan is a language devised by a group of feminist linguists in the 22nd century as an act of resistance against an oppressive government that deprived women of their right to vote in 1996 (a plot similar to The Handmaid’s Tale).
 She had also hoped that the language would catch on in the real world, or that it would start a movement to create other women-based languages.

 Unlike (many) languages that use the masculine form as the grammatical standard, in Láadan, objects are assumed to be feminine unless otherwise noted with a masculinizing suffix.
-Its grammatical structure is a simplified version of natural language models (with a Verb-Subject-Object word order, in case you were wondering).
-In fact, Elgin mainly focused on vocabulary.
-She wanted a language that didn’t inherit elements from generations of male-dominated rule, and her main interest was to generate language around practical concepts that would help define feelings and situations related purely to “being a woman.”
+She wanted a language that didn’t inherit elements from generations of male-dominated rule, and her main interest was to generate language around practical concepts that would help define feelings and situations related purely to “being a woman” (or at least, what she considered essential to being a woman).

 Some examples are: